briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

     is being assisted or served by an assistance dog, in a manner that does any of the following:

-        1. _(A)_ Inhibits or restricts the assisted or served person’s control of the dog;
+        1. _(A)_ Inhibits or restricts the assisted or served person's control of the dog;

         2. _(B)_ Deprives the assisted or served person of control of the dog;